RMoran98/adore-books/README.md

 # Adore Books
 This is a python program which enables the user to enter data and update a google spreadsheet for a fictional publishing house.
 It enters the data and performs calculations for the user.

+## User Stories
+- As someone with little/no experience with computers, I need clear instructions for this program
+- As a publisher, I need to be able to perform calculations on my sales for different genres of books in one go
+- As a business owner, I need to be able to calculate my total profits based on my sales and returned goods
+- As a publishing house, I need to be able to calculate the total royalties I owe to authors

 ## How to Use
 - On running the program, the user will be prompted to enter the sales data, consisting of five numbers in order of the book genre.
 These numbers should be separated by a comma only, with no blank spaces.
 - Next the user will be asked to enter the returns data, in the same format as before.